enkidevs/curriculum/generative-ai/chatgpt/intro-prompt-engineering/what-is-a-good-prompt.md

 Additionally, a good prompt is never only a few words.
 The more data we provide, the easier it will be for the ai to produce an accurate response.

-> 💬 Do you have any prompt ideas?
+> 💬 What are your favorite prompts with the structure above?
 >
 > Leave a comment or view some of the other comments for inspiration before moving on.